ad1mt/Multi-Word-Int/README.md

 - exceptional case bug fix in division function
 - more bug fixes in division and subtraction
 - more exception bug fixes
+- implement shr and shl operators
+- bug fixes when calling some functions